opendocsg/slw-judgments-backfill/2014_SGHC_183/report.md

 66     Before I turn to consider whether the Purchaser had in fact taken all reasonable steps to obtain HDB’s approval, I have to first consider whether HDB had actually refused to give its written approval.
 If not, then the Purchaser’s purported notice to rescind on 25 September 2012 would have no effect.
 The Purchaser argued that HDB had done so by its email to KW on 24 September 2012 when Mr Leong informed KW that, since NEA’s consent has not been obtained, HDB was unable to grant in-principle approval.
 This email was in response to KW’s email dated 21 September 2012 where KW had asked Mr Leong, _in light of NEA’s rejection_ , to confirm the status of the Purchaser’s application for HDB’s approval.

 67     In a strict sense, Mr Leong did “refuse”, but not every “refusal” by the authority would entail a sufficient refusal for the purposes of cl 12(a) of the OTP.
-In _Group Exklusiv Pte Ltd v Diethelm Singapore Pte Ltd_ [2003] 4 SLR(R) 582 (“ _Group Exklusiv_ ”), Choo Han Teck J considered the effect of the following clause:
+In _Group Exklusiv Pte Ltd v Diethelm Singapore Pte Ltd_ <span class="citation">[2003] 4 SLR(R) 582</span> (“ _Group Exklusiv_ ”), Choo Han Teck J considered the effect of the following clause:

  (e) If the consent of HDB, LTA and other relevant authorities in respect of the sale and purchase and the change of use and the erection of the private access road is not obtained or refused by the date falling one (1) month before the date fixed for completion, the sale and purchase may, at either party’s option, be rescinded, whereupon all monies (including but not limited to the deposit and goods and services tax, if any) paid by the Purchaser herein shall be refunded to the Purchaser without any interest or compensation.
 [Emphasis added]